rafaelfranca/rtf_pygmentize/README.md

 ## Configuration

-There is two available options to configure this plugin:
+There are two available options to configure this plugin:

 ```vim
 " Valid options are: 'default', 'emacs', 'friendly' and 'colorful'